 Impact: Accounting for tax deductions and insurance reimbursement, the breach cost Target approximately $105 million.

 News first broke of the Home Depot breach on September 2, 2014.
 Similar to the case of Target, the actual intrusion began when a group of attackers used a third-party vendor's stolen username and password to enter the perimeter of the retailer's network.
 There, they elevated their privileges and deployed malware onto 7,500 self-checkout systems in the United States and Canada.

 How encryption is abused in attacks like this: User names and passwords are a relatively weak way of securing private access.
-Plus, if an organization does not maintain complete control of the SSH keys that govern access for internal systems, attackers have a better chance of gaining privileged access.
+Plus, if an organization does not maintain complete control of the SSH keys that govern access for internal systems, or fail to pay attention to code signing, attackers have a better chance of gaining privileged access.

 Impact: The attackers ultimately made off with 56 million customers' credit and debit card details as well as 53 million customers' email addresses.
 After an insurance reimbursement of $15 million, the breach cost Home Depot $28 million, or .01% of its sales in 2014.

 In July 2015, attackers used a spear-phishing attack that "exposed a new and different vulnerability" to hack the Pentagon's Joint Staff unclassified email system.
 The attack consisted of encrypted social media accounts for coordination as well as an "automated system that rapidly gathered massive amounts of data and within a minute distributed all the information to thousands of accounts on the Internet."
 Sources believe Russian attackers coordinated the attack, an assault which forced the Pentagon to shut down its email system for two weeks.
 Approximately 4,000 military and civilian personnel were affected by the outage.